Herd Behavior in Decentralized Balancing Models: A Case Study in Belgium: Price calculation

 \subsubsection{aFRR component}

-The aFRR component is given by the weighted average price of all aFRR activations (in both directions):
+The aFRR component is given by the volume weighted average marginal price over all optimization cycles:

-Note that in case there are no aFRR activations, this price is set equal to the average of the value of additional activation (VoAA)\footnote{As defined in ``T\&C BRP'' \cite{elia2024brp}: The cheapest energy bid during the imbalance settlement period considering both aFRR and mFRR in the local merit order for a given direction.} in the upward an downward direction (and hence, equal to the spot price component defined in (\ref{eq:lambda_spot})). \\
+Note that in case there are no aFRR activations, this price is set equal to the average of the value of additional activation (VoAA)\footnote{As defined in ``T\&C BRP'' \cite{elia2024brp}: The cheapest energy bid during the imbalance settlement period considering both aFRR and mFRR in the local merit order for a given direction.} in the upward an downward direction. \\